Switzerland · Close Protection & Executive Security

 Important Warnings

 - Geneva is an intelligence-dense environment.
-Assume communications and meetings may be of interest to multiple intelligence services, particularly around UN, WTO, or sensitive financial discussions.
+Assume that communications and meetings may be of interest to multiple intelligence services, particularly around UN, WTO, and sensitive financial discussions.

-- HNWI clients should apply discreet vehicle selection and avoid predictable public routines in an environment where wealth is visible.
+- HNWI clients should apply discreet vehicle selection and avoid predictable public routines in an environment where wealth is visible and banking activity is tracked.

-- The Swiss banking secrecy environment has changed significantly.
-Clients involved in complex financial structures should be briefed on the legal risk environment as well as the physical one.
+- The Swiss banking environment has changed materially since automatic information exchange took effect.
+Clients involved in complex financial structures should receive a legal risk briefing alongside any physical security assessment.

 Frequently Asked Questions